kaveenkumar/Speech_Recognition_and_Emotion_Detection_in_English_and_German/README.md

 ```

 Then browse the Model folder that contains model, trie and LM
-After that browse the audio file that need to be 16000kz otherwise it will not work.
+After that browse the audio file that needs to be 16000kz.

-Then you are ready to transcribe..
+Then you are ready to transcribe!